Course Number and Title:

 - Determine support reactions of simple and complex beams.

-- Identify zero-force, two-force, and three-force members.
+- Identify two-force, and three-force members.

 - Compute truss forces by both the methods of joints and methods of sections.